Tour title bar

 The Haast Valley offers a spectacular view of the river and its enormous power.
 The Blue Pools near Makarora are a great 30-minute walk.
 Lakes Wanaka and Hawea guide you into the township of Wanaka before you head over New Zealand's highest sealed road, Crown Range Road before dropping into Queenstown.
 This drive should be planned as a whole day to really enjoy the scenery and to allow time to explore the walks, and many stops en route.

-SUGGESTED ACTIVITY - Skyline Gondola Queenstown and Buffet Dinner
+SUGGESTED ACTIVITY - Gondola and Buffet Dinner with Skyline Queenstown

 With breathtaking views across Queenstown and Lake Wakatipu, the Skyline Complex is a must-do.
 Catch the fully enclosed gondola to the summit for a remarkable panorama of the city surrounds.
 Wander the outdoor viewing decks then enjoy a gourmet buffet meal in the Stratosphere Restaurant.